“All of my songs are about making bad decisions.”

 Born in rural South Carolina, Bullard claims to have come from a mixed clan of Irish, German, Native American, hillbilly moonshiners.
 Playing in local bars as a teen, he moved on to a hard rock and metal band in the 90’s, but slowly drifted back to country music.
 “My dad always said, “you’ll come back to your roots”, says Bullard.
 “I don’t mean this to sound arrogant at all, but there’s something about being from the south that you just ‘know’.
 There’s something here in the rivers and the soil that bleeds artistic expression.
 The blues were born here, which morphed into country and bluegrass all weaving in and out of gospel.
 Hank Williams, Little Richard, Elvis, Lynyrd Skynyrd, The Allman Brothers and Tom Petty all came from here.
 What more proof does one need?”

 Bullard says he plans to release at least 2 more books in the coming year, and though he never attended college, recently earned 2 diplomas; One in digital photography and photo editing and one in Cinematography and Film & Television Directing, via online programs at Harvard and Chapman respectively.
 He is also a certified Nondenominational Ordained Minister.

-In early 2022 Bullard announced his retirement from the Americana/Alt.Country industry to pursue a new heavy metal project, (among other ventures), but he promises we will see the release of a final JSB record, aptly titled: "Say Goodnight to the Bad Guy," an album which consists of mostly previously unreleased original demo tracks and 2 covers, and may include updated versions of some earlier works.
+In early 2022 Bullard announced his retirement from the Americana/Alt.Country industry to pursue a new heavy metal project, (among other ventures), but he promises we will see the release of a final JSB record, aptly titled: "Say Goodnight to the Bad Guy," which consists of mostly previously unreleased original demo tracks and 2 covers, and may include updated versions of some earlier works.